The Advocacy Pregnancy and Parenting Center

 Sharon Gould, Founding Mission Director

 Tony and I have been married for 64 years and have three children and 10 grandchildren and are expecting our first great-grandchild.
 We pastored churches in the US for 32 years and I was involved in many departments of the church, especially music, hospitality, and Bible studies.
 We went to South Africa in 1990 and served there for 18 years.
 My main ministry was as a librarian in a Bible college.
 I have been involved in the Advocacy Center since its inception in 2008, serving on the board, as office helper and Treasurer.
-It has been a joy to be part of a ministry that helped many girls and families in parental education, counseling, and becoming parents that make a difference in our world.
+It has been a joy to be part of a ministry that helped many girls and families in parental education, counseling, and becoming parents who make a difference in our world.
 It was fulfilling to see many girls choose life instead of abortion.
 It has been a joy to see many of our churches in the Sumter area involved in this ministry and being part of our fundraisers.
 The Lord has always provided all that we need to continue this ministry.
 Though I am now retired, please consider partnering with or volunteering for the center it is such a humbling and worthy experience.

 Katie Getz, Executive Director

 Katie is the Executive Director of the AC and has been since 2020.
 She transitioned into the role of director and the non-profit sector after working for 15-plus years across the country and internationally as a teacher, translator, NP associate, and mom.
 Her work as director of operations at home with three children and a husband is where she considers herself most privileged.
 However, she did graduate from Clemson University in 2002 with a degree in Early Childhood Education and has moved over 25 times in her life with her military families (growing up and married in).
 She very much enjoys settling in Sumter as home now and traveling for vacation.
 She also enjoys doing her volunteer work as staff for the center.
-Her favorite is sharing knowledge and experience as executive director in the home, her love of scripture, and God’s purpose with the new moms at the center.
+Her favorite is sharing knowledge and experience in the home, her love of scripture, and God’s purpose with the new moms at the center.
 Katie considers her work with moms and families of Sumter a high honor and a huge passion of hers.